fysoul17/google_maps_place_picker/README.md

 initialSearchString | String | Sets initial search string for auto complete search searchForInitialValue | bool | Wether to automatically search for initial value on start forceAndroidLocationManager | bool | On Android devices you can set this to true to force the geolocator plugin to use the 'LocationManager' to determine the position instead of the 'FusedLocationProviderClient'.
-On iOS this is ignored.
+On iOS this is ignored. myLocationButtonCooldown | int | Cooldown time in seconds for the 'myLocationButton'.
+Defaults to 10 seconds.

 [More info](https://developers.google.com/places/web-service/autocomplete) about autocomplete search at Google document.